 Practitioner notes

-What is already known about this topic
+Previous knowledge about this topic:

-With the increasing numbers of future learning spaces (FLS’s) in higher education institutions, lecturers are expected to teach in a way that apply active learning approaches and methods.
+With the increasing number of future learning spaces (FLSs) in higher education institutions, lecturers are expected to teach in ways that apply active learning approaches and methods.

-Several pedagogical frameworks for teaching in FLS are suggested in the field, such as: Pedagogy-Space-Technology (PST; Radcliffe, 2009), TPeCS (Kali et al. 2019), KCI (Slotta, 2010) that integrate considerations about technology pedagogy and space.
+Several pedagogical frameworks for teaching in FLS are suggested in the field, such as: Pedagogy-Space-Technology (PST) (Radcliffe, 2009), Technology, Pedagogy, Content and Space (TPeCS) (Kali, Sagy, Benichou, Atias, & Levin-Peled, 2019), Knowledge Community and Inquiry (KCI) (Slotta, 2010).
+All of these integrate considerations of technology, pedagogy, and space.

-At the activity level, there are pedagogical design pattern (DP) repositories, which aim to facilitate active learning, some of which could be related to FLS indirectly.
+At the activity level, there are pedagogical design pattern (DP) repositories, which aim to facilitate active learning, some of which could be indirectly related to FLS.

-What this paper adds
+What this paper contributes:

-This paper introduces four novel DPs for teaching in FLSs.
-The patterns relate to hybridity in two dimensions: formal and informal social structures in learning processes and the combination of physical and digital tools mediating individual and groups' interactions.
+Four novel DPs for teaching in FLS are presented.
+The patterns relate to hybridity in two dimensions: (1) formal and informal social structures in learning processes and (2) the combination of physical and digital tools mediating individual and group interactions.

-The DP include context, forces, solutions, limitations and examples, in a way that can be easily adopted by novice lecturers.
+The DP include context, forces, solutions, limitations, and examples in a way that can be easily adopted by novice lecturers.

-In the discussion we suggest how these DPs promote indirectly educational and pedagogical values such as transparency, inclusion and equality.
+In the discussion, we suggest how these DPs indirectly promote educational and pedagogical values such as transparency, inclusion, and equality.

-Implications for practice and/or policy
+Implications for practice and/or policy:

 The presented DPs can serve as a scaffold for assimilation of innovative pedagogical practices at FLSs by lecturers in higher education institutions.

-They can stimulate the desire of lecturers in higher education institutions to adopt a set of values that meet the learners’ needs in the information/data age and technology saturated environments to enhance learning engagement.
+They can stimulate the desire of lecturers in higher education institutions to adopt a set of values that meet learners’ needs in the information/data age and in technology-saturated environments and to enhance learning engagement.

 Introduction

-Since a virtual learning environment has become a response to the need for knowledge construction, more and more attempts have been made to maximize the benefits of the physical encounters and direct interaction among learners.
-Lecturers in academic settings who try to apply innovative teaching and learning methods find the traditional classroom to be an obstacle when organized in rows of static chairs, with or without tables, facing the teacher and the white board.
-This fixed setting class structure does not encourage lecturers to challenge themselves with new methods.
-Since the mid-1990s, documentation of alternative class design is seen in the K-12 education system and in the last decade, in the higher education system as well.
-The emphasis is on flexible technology-enhanced classrooms, equipped with portable and aesthetic furniture that invites active, learner-focused and collaborative learning.
+Since virtual learning environments have become a widespread response to the need for knowledge construction, many attempts have been made to maximize the benefits of the physical encounters and direct interaction among learners in a traditional classroom environment.
+Lecturers in academic settings who apply innovative teaching and learning methods may find an obstacle in traditional classrooms organized in static rows of chairs facing the teacher and white board.
+This setting does not encourage lecturers to challenge themselves with new methods.
+Since the mid-1990s, there has been documentation of alternative class design in the K-12 education system, and more recently in the higher education system.
+The emphasis is on flexible technology-enhanced classrooms, equipped with portable and aesthetic furniture, which invite active, learner-focused, and collaborative learning.

-Some studies have documented the importance and benefits of teaching and learning in these classrooms, such as enhancing learners’ interaction with the teacher as facilitator, promoting equitable learning for disadvantaged populations, enhancing learning outcomes, and increasing student satisfaction (Beichner, 2014; Chiu & Cheng, 2017).
+Some studies document the importance and benefits of teaching and learning in technology-enhanced classrooms, such as learners’ interaction with the teacher as a facilitator, equitable learning for disadvantaged populations, enhancing learning outcomes, and increasing student satisfaction (Beichner, 2014; Chiu & Cheng, 2017).

-Space shapes expectations about teaching and learning (Gaffney, Gaffney & Beichner, 2010; Baeplar et al. 2016).
-Baeplar and collogues (2016) suggest three ways by which space is important to teaching and learning.
-The first serves as “"mediator and moderator of instructor and student behavior"” (p.
+Space shapes expectations about teaching and learning (Baeplar, Walker, Brooks, Saichaie, & Petersen, 2016; Gaffney, Gaffney, & Beichner, 2010).
+Baeplar et al. (2016) suggest three ways in which space is important to teaching and learning.
+The first is that it serves as a “mediator and moderator of instructor and student behavior” (p.
 18).
-The second emphasizes the way the space is being used as a designed activity by the lecturer (e.g. lecture, inquiry-based activity etc.).
-The third relates to the physical characteristics of the space such as size, layout, colors that instill potential and meaning for how the space might be used.
-Our approach strives from a DP and looks at the interplay between the space and activity design.
+The second emphasizes the way the space is used as a designed activity by the lecturer (e.g. lecture, inquiry-based activity).
+The third relates to the physical characteristics of the space such as size, layout, and colors that potentially instill meaning for how the space might be used.
+The approach presented in the current article is based on a DP and considers interplay between space and activity design.